What Is The Difference Between Bipolar 1 And 2?

 • Social withdrawal and isolation

-Although experts have not found one proven cause of these disorders, there have been many studies done that connect the disorder to things like genetics.
-In fact, genetics may be the number one risk factor for developing bipolar disorder and the studies have shown some definite connections.
+Although experts have not found one proven cause of these disorders, many studies have connected the disorder to factors like genetics.
+In fact, some researchers posit that genetics is a number one risk factor for developing bipolar disorder.

-• Substance use: tobacco, alcohol, illicit substances, etc.
+• Substance use, such use of as tobacco, alcohol, and illicit substances

 • Abuse of any kind